-MASTER OF ARTS IN GIFTED EDUCATION (M.A.Ed.) with
+MASTER OF ARTS IN GIFTED EDUCATION (M.A.Ed.)

 This program offers individuals certified to teach at the elementary, middle grade, and secondary levels, or variations thereof, an additional certification option in Gifted Education (P-12) while improving their professional skills, extending their knowledge of the subjects they teach, and increasing their understanding of the intellectual, philosophical, sociological, psychological, and cultural foundations of effective education in order to serve as gifted and talented coordinators, instructional leaders, teacher mentors, instructional facilitators, department chairs and/or team leaders.
 Completion of this program may lead to a Gifted/Talented P-12 endorsement.
+Candidates must pass appropriate PRAXIS II exam to earn the Gifted Endorsement.